mirokuru/mirokuru/index.md

 Very excited about starting on a structured 99 day learning path for a Data Scientist from [SuperDataScience](https://www.superdatascience.com/paths).

+## My Machine Learning Toolkit and Templates

+My [ml toolkit](https://github.com/mirokuru/ml_toolkit) has a data preprocessing template, a general toolkit, and templates for regression, classification, and clustering.

 ## Investigating a drop in user engagement

 A workshop on [Mode.com](https://mode.com).
 The project involved making